-The government has published “Guidance for those who provide unpaid care to friends or family”.
+The government has published “Guidance for those who provide unpaid care to friends or family” and also guidance for young carers and young adult carers.
+You may find these useful to read.

 If you want to find out more about those mentioned below or other ways we can help you please call us on 0345 241 0954 or email [email protected]